agiliq/agiliq-jekyll/_posts/2018-07-25-gcp-contact-form.md

 author: Santosh
 ---

+If you run a static site, you probably want a contact form on it so people can contact you.

-Having a separate server just for handling contact forms is sure a headache.
-Why not just write a cloud function which will just do our small task without the pain of installing and maintaining servers!!?
+Having a separate server just for handling contact forms sure is a headache.
+Why not just write a cloud function which will just do our small task without the pain of installing and maintaining servers?

 Then, let's get started.

 In this tutorial we'll be setting up a simple contact form using Google Cloud Functions.
+Mailgun will be used to send mail.
+We will also write the data to Cloud Datastore so we can review the records if mail sending fails.

 ### Setup Backend